 Reconnecting our People

 In the 1980s, a group of Elders in Brisbane came together to address the issue of large numbers of Aboriginal and Torres Strait Islander people being forcibly removed from families.
 These people spent most of their lives trying to reconnect with families, communities and country.
 There was need for a specialist organisation to work with people to find out who they were and where they came from.
 Link-Up (QLD) has been operating since 1984 and was incorporated as a separate body in 1998.
 Chairperson, Sam Watson said Link-Up (QLD) is “primarily committed to reconnecting our people with their own mob”.
 He said past government policies were a “deliberate attempt” to wipe out Indigenous people by destroying cultural bonds and destroying any connection to land and country.
+Further, he argues that the Stolen Generations affected “every single Aboriginal and Torres Strait Islander family across Australia”.
 However Indigenous people have been able to endure and remain together as families and communities.

 Link-Up provides services to the Stolen Generations throughout Queensland, people who were separated and removed from their families, community and culture because of past Australian Government policies of protection and assimilation.
 The term “stolen generations” refers to the separation of thousands of Aboriginal children of mixed descent from their mothers and communities.
 They were forcibly removed by agents of the state or relinquished by Aboriginal mothers who were pressured into doing so by those who thought they knew best.
 Sam Watson says Link-Up (QLD) can reach out and help victims of those government policies bringing Aboriginal and Torres Strait Islander people together through the reunion process.
 These people would not have had the opportunity to track down their families.
+According to Sam Watson, Link-Up’s largest achievement has been creating “many and many hundreds of reunions to bring people together again to get people back onto country.”
 Link-Up provides various services including family history research and family tracing; assistance for family reunions, return to country community or gravesite reunion; social and emotional support; healing activities; community events and education sessions; and referrals to other agencies.

 Link Up also supports members of the Stolen Generation in the criminal justice system.
 They currently have one case worker who provides support in the adult system.
 There is a real need for more case workers to support people who are currently in both the adult and the juvenile criminal system.
 These support services contribute towards reducing incarceration rates.